priyanshu1804/CODE_KSHETRA/README.md

 ### What People Are Saying

-- "NourishConnect has made it so easy for us to donate surplus food and make a real difference." — [Donor Name]
+- "NourishConnect has made it so easy for us to donate surplus food and make a real difference."
-- "Thanks to NourishConnect, we were able to feed hundreds of people who otherwise would have gone hungry." — [Recipient Name]
+- "Thanks to NourishConnect, we were able to feed hundreds of people who otherwise would have gone hungry."

 ## Call to Action